We are a Literary Magazine.

 Our staff reviewed hundreds of manuscript submissions per month (tens of thousands over the years) and maintained solid, diplomatic working relationships with both established and emerging writers (academic, mainstream, and alternative).
 We routinely corresponded with writers from as far as Finland, Saudi Arabia, Luxembourg, and Israel.
 We treated all submissions to TVBR with respect, often receiving “Thank You” notes for our rejection slips.
 We carefully edited and proofread each and every page of each and every issue of TVBR from manuscript to bluelines.
 And we established long-term accounts with independent bookstores, such as Epic Book Shop in Yellow Springs, Ohio, and Books&Co in Kettering, Ohio, in addition to sponsoring high school poetry contests, poetry readings, writing workshops, Dead Poet dances, and other events benefitting literary arts.

 We had fun.
-Now, we’re getting the band back together.
-We’re looking forward to building an online Writing Community.
+Now, we’ve got the band back together.
+We’re looking forward to building an online Writing Community, in addition to expanding our hard-copy readership.
 Join us for our next adventures in independent literary publishing.